omoerbeek/e2pv/README.md

 close to their maximum capacity.
 By default, the script aggregates data from the inverters and sends a single record to PVOutput every 10 minutes.
 If `EXTENDED` is set to `1`, extra state information is sent to PVOutput.
+See below for details.
+If an Enecsys ID is found in the `$ignored` array, no data for this inverter will be processedn.
+This can be handy to ignore the neigbours' inverters which are received by your gateway.

-# Extra state information
+# Extended state information
 Enecsys inverters report state information to the gateway.
 This state information can be reported to PVOutput using a donation only feature.
-Currently three values are sent: v7 is the count of inverters producing more than zero power, v8 is the count of inverters with state 0, 1 or 3 and v9 is the count of inverters with a state unequal to 0, 1 or 3.
+Currently three values are sent: `v7` is the count of inverters producing more than zero power, `v8` is the count of inverters with state 0, 1 or 3 and `v9` is the count of inverters with a state unequal to 0, 1 or 3.
 It is possible to create alerts based on these.
-A typcal alert would trigger on a v9 being 1 or higher.
+A typcal alert would trigger on a `v9` being 1 or higher.
 See http://www.drijf.net/enecsys/extendeddata.jpg for an example configuration.

 # Optional MySQL support
 php needs to be installed with the mysqli extension enabled.